Michael-Darmody/CV/README.md

 ## Hobbies and Interests
 I am a very competitive person who is committed to an active, healthy lifestyle.
-- **Gym** : The gym has always been a big part of my life since my college days and can be emphasised by my qualification in fitness instructing, I am a big advocate of a healthy mind and body.
+- **Gym** : The gym has always been a big part of my life since my college days, I am committed to a disciplined regime at least 5 times a week, my passion for the sport can be emphasised by my qualification in fitness instructing, I am a big advocate of a healthy mind and body.
 - **Mixed Martial Arts** : Enjoy recreational fighting which ties in with fitness and helps me remain active and disciplined.
-- **Golf** : Previously a member of Basingstoke Golf Club and captained the Junior team, I find golf very relaxing and on occasion it sort of acts as a form of meditation.
+- **Golf** : Previously a member of Basingstoke Golf Club and captained the Junior team, I find golf can be relaxing and on occasion, acts as a form of meditation.
-- **Socialising** : I enjoy going out with friends and family during the weekends and having fun.
+- **Socialising** : I enjoy going out with friends and family during the weekends and having fun!